auth0/docs/articles/native-platforms/android/01-login.md

 ### Done!

-You've already implemented both login and sign up process with Auth0 in your Android project!
+You've already implemented both login and signup with Auth0 in your Android project!

 ### Optional: Log In With Social Connections